4,500

-Our Tree Code Protects Profits, Not Trees
+Our Tree Code Protects Profits, Not Trees.

-In 2023, Seattle passed a tree ordinance which was the culmination of months of meetings between the developer lobby and city officials.
 The ordinance granted the developer lobby nearly everything on their wish list and resulted in two completely different tree ordinances, one for homeowners and one for developers.
 In the 6 months leading up to the passage of our current tree ordinance:

 108